Retirement Social Security

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Marriage is all about sharing and compromising, and this includes Social Security benefits.
-Most couples will benefit by doing a bit of pre-planning.
+Most couples will benefit from some pre-planning.

 If you coordinate both spouses’ benefits, you may be able to get more out of your Social Security income each month.
-Even if you’re doing well financially, you need to be focused on your life after you stop working.
+Even if you’re doing well, you need to focus on your life after you stop working to enjoy a stress-free retirement.

 Before you wait too long, consider these Social Security moves you should make as a married couple.